GuitarKat/DDR-EXTREME-US-SM5/README.md

 # DDR-EXTREME-US-SM5
-SM5 Theme of DDR Extreme USA's UI
+SM5 Theme of DDR Extreme USA's UI - But with a few GuitarKat wish changes.

 Graphics:
 ============